sclorg/mongodb-container/README.md

 *  **CentOS7 based image**

 	This image is available on DockerHub.
-To download it use:
+To download it run:

 	```
 	$ docker pull openshift/mongodb-24-centos7
 	```

-	To build MongoDB image from scratch use:
+	To build a MongoDB image from scratch run:

 	```
 	$ git clone https://github.com/openshift/mongodb.git